thedoomed/EyeStep-CPP/README.md

 6 - ESI<br>
 7 - EDI<br>

+You can always use the enums for it, like R32_EBP or R32_EAX.

 An operand that has [ebp+8] (or, [ebp+08]) will have an 'imm8' offset of 8.<br>
 An operand that has [ebp+0008] will have an 'imm16' offset of 8.<br>